fmerg/pymerkle/USAGE.md

     )
 ```

-Here the parameters `old_hash` and `sublength` provided from Client's Side refer to the top-hash, resp. length of a subrtree to be presumably detected as a previous stage of `tree`.
+Here the parameters `old_hash` and `sublength` provided from Client's Side refer to the top-hash, resp. length of a subrtree to be presumably detected as a previous state of `tree`.
 A typical session would thus be as follows:

 ```python
 # Client requests and stores current stage of the tree from a trusted authority